Scripps Institution of Oceanography: Notable alumni

+Awards by SIO

+SIO confers a number of awards for scientific advancement or betterment of society.

 Popular culture

 In 2014, the institution and its Keeling Curve measurement of atmospheric carbon dioxide levels were featured as a plot point in an episode of HBO's The Newsroom.
 In 2008, Scripps Institution of Oceanography was the subject of a category on the TV game show Jeopardy!.
-Scripps has been a story element in numerous fictional works.